pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 ## XXIV.
 (Katy's POV)

 Katy suddenly wants to know about the orphanage's finances.
 Parth—incapable of lying—reveals Strawberry's secret identity.
 Katy confronts Strawberry.
 She confesses: "I stole Eden back from God, knowing His wrath.
 It breaks my heart that I put you in harm's way."
 She tells the orphans the truth and gives them a choice to leave.
 Though hesitant, some choose to leave, but they all agree to protect her secret.
-Strawberry reveals Katy's parents are actually alive but unaware that Katy was rescued from kidnappers years ago by Revolution (Parthe's father), who faked their death for their missions.
+Strawberry reveals Katy's parents are actually alive but unaware that Katy was rescued from kidnappers years ago by Politics (Parthe's father), who faked their death for their missions.
 Katy decides to reunite with them.
 As a parting gift, Strawberry gives Katy the Tao Te Ching.

 ---